dansanderson/picotool/README.md

 - `--empty-sfx`: use empty sound effects
 - `--empty-music`: use empty music patterns

-If the output cart filename ends with `.p8.png`, the result a cartridge with a label image.
+If the output cart filename ends with `.p8.png`, the result is a cartridge with a label image.
 If the file already exists, the cartridge label is reused.
 If the file does not exist, an empty cartridge label is used.
 To use a non-empty label, you must open the cart in PICO-8, take a screenshot (press F6 while running), set the title and byline in the first two lines of code (as Lua comments), then save the `.p8.png` file from PICO-8.
 Future runs of `p8tool build` will reuse the label.

 #### Packages and the require() function